How to? product photography shoot – local product photographers in Manchester.

 4. The edit.

-Now we are getting there baby, local product photographers in Birmingham look out, this is my speciality.
+Now we are getting there baby, local product photographers in Manchester look out, this is my speciality.
 So you are at the desk, everything loaded successfully into your workstation.
 There are 3 main steps here: Review, Develop & Export.

 Review, I, like most photographers, use lightroom so my workflow is going to be based in there.
 First off, I go through each image and star all the images that I think I am going to use.
 Then I label the images into groups (based on their concepts)